-In Table 8, we compare results reported by our own group at the end of 2019 in [18], with results reported by other groups for Saber and NewHope, respectively.
+In Table 8, we compare results reported by our own group at the end of 2019 in [19], with results reported by other groups for Saber and NewHope, respectively.
 All results were obtained using the same SoC FPGA, Zynq UltraScale+.
 The software/hardware implementation of Round5 was very close to the pure hardware implementation.
 The same was not the case for the software/hardware implementation of Saber, were a significant percentage of the execution time was devoted to functions remaining in software and to the transfer of data and control between software and hardware.
 As a result, the most accurate comparison between Round5 and Saber is possible at the security level 3, for which the pure hardware implementation of Saber outperforms Round5 by a small margin in terms of the execution times for encapsulation and decapsulation.
 At the same time, even the fastest reported implementation of Saber uses 1.6x fewer LUTs than Round5, with the same number of BRAMs and DSP units.
 FrodoKEM is demonstrated to be by far slower than Saber and Round5 for all security levels.

-Somewhat differently, for the security level 5, the pure hardware implementation of NewHope, reported in [41], is not fast enough to outperform the software/hardware implementation of Round5 from [18].
-However, the comparison is somewhat complicated by the fact that, in [41], the results are reported the IND-CPA-secure PKE (rather than the IND-CCA-secure KEM), and only the sum of the key generation and decryption (rather than the decryption itself) is reported in the paper.
+Somewhat differently, for the security level 5, the pure hardware implementation of NewHope, reported in [40], is not fast enough to outperform the software/hardware implementation of Round5 from [19].
+However, the comparison is somewhat complicated by the fact that, in [40], the results are reported the IND-CPA-secure PKE (rather than the IND-CCA-secure KEM), and only the sum of the key generation and decryption (rather than the decryption itself) is reported in the paper.

 In Tables 9, 10, and 11, we summarize results available for the implementations of digital signatures.
 The implementations targeting FPGAs are considered first in Table 9.
 Unfortunately, multiple results available for qTESLA concern heuristic parameter sets that have been withdrawn by submitters on Aug.
 20, 2019.
 Among the remaining designs, for Artix-7, the ranking of candidates for the security level 1 is 1.
 Picnic, 2.
 Dilithium, and 3. qTESLA.
 The differences among these candidates in terms of the execution time for the signature generation (more critical) and signature verification are very significant.
-At the same time, only the implementation of Picnic is a high-speed and pure hardware implementation.
-The remaining implementations are software/hardware implementations based on RISC-V. Additionally, the number of LUTs for Picnic is approximately 6 times larger than for Dilithium, and the number of BRAMs, 3.75 times larger.
-At the same time, compared to Picnic, the execution time for signature generation is 12 times longer for Dilithium-I and 16 times longer for Dilithium-II.
+At the same time, only the implementations are software/hardware implementations based on RISC-V. Additionally, the number of LUTs for Picnic is approximately 6 times larger than for Dilithium, and the number of BRAMs, 3.75 times larger.
+At the same time, compared to Picnic, the execution time for signature generation is 12 times longer for Dilithium-II.